greenbone/docs/src/common/source-build/feed-loading.rst

   :caption: ospd-openvas VT loading log message

   Loading VTs.
 Scans will be [requested|queued] until VTs are loaded.
-This may take a few minutes, please wait...
+This may take a few minutes, please wait ...

-The loading of the VT data is finished if the log message can be found:
+The loading of the VT data is finished if the following log message can be found:

 .. code-block:: none
   :caption: ospd-openvas VTs loading finished log message